 - Payments can also be made by internet or telephone banking.

-Please note: We accept cheque, cash, post-dated cheques and Interac (be aware of your daily limit).
+Please note: We accept cheques, cash, post-dated cheques, and Interac (be aware of your daily limit).
 Credit cards are not accepted.

 Property Taxes Paid by Mortgage Company